rocky-linux/documentation/docs/guides/security/openvpn.md

 sudo vim /etc/openvpn/client.conf`
 ```

 Map the file paths of the necessary certificates and keys to the client configuration file.
-You can do this by copy and pasting these text lines onto lines 88-90 of the sample file:
+You can do this by copying and pasting these text lines onto lines 88-90 of the sample file:

 ```bash
 ca /etc/openvpn/pki/ca.crt